 Unfortunately, there was not much news on new devices but it was announced that HoloLens is now available in 29 more countries (mostly in Europe) for the developer preview.
 For those wanting to use HoloLens in industrial settings, Microsoft announced that the device was certified for use as basic protective eyewear and that from Q1 2018 it would have hard hat accessories as well – potentially useful for the more aggressive meetings too!
 For office workers, there was news that HoloLens would support Microsoft Teams and Azure Active Directory, opening it up for more enterprises to use it for collaborative meetings.
 This has huge potential for integrating further with SharePoint-based assets and working collaboratively on items in a natural environment.
 If you are interested in exploring more about how this could help your enterprise, don’t hesitate to contact us.

 Shift in Focus Towards Frontline Workers Alongside Information Workers

-- Design and prototype – look at how new components could look in place such as an aircraft wing or small power plant in a small location
+- Design and prototype – look at how new components could look in places such as an aircraft wing or small power plant in a small location

-- IoT Data Access – visualise data in place such as truck locations or performance statistics from multiple locations.
+- IoT Data Access – visualise data in places such as truck locations or performance statistics from multiple locations.